hefan/solidus_dhl_label/README.md

 ### Usage in Backend

-Push the "DHL Label" Button on the orders detail page in shipments tab to send the label request and to get either redirect to the label url or to get a flash with the error message from the response.
+Push the "DHL Label" Button on the orders detail page in shipments tab to send the label request and to get either redirected to the label url or to get a flash with the error message from the response.

 ## Development